akhil11sharma/Sprene-Compounding/README.md

 ## 📞 Support

-For any questions or support, please contact the repository owner via GitHub or refer to the "Need Help?
-Contact Support" message within the dashboard.
+For any questions or support, please contact the repository owner via GitHub or refer to the Gmail i.e sharmaakhil944@gmail.com .

 ---